 Call the police to report the accident

 While the police are unlikely to respond to a minor parking lot fender bender, it is always a good idea to file a report over the phone so there is a legal trail to follow.
-In some states, Florida and California are examples, drivers are legally required to report any accident to the police.
+In some states, California and Florida are examples, drivers are legally required to report any accident to the police.

 Document the damage

-Take photos of both cars and the damage that was done.
-Be sure to take photos of the vehicles license plate as well as the damage to your own car for your insurance company.
-It’s also a good idea to take a photo of the note you put on the windshield, this proves that you followed the law.
+Documentation can come in handy should you need to prove what damage occurred, especially if you have to file an insurance claim.
+To start, take photos of both cars and the damage.
+Be sure to take photos of both vehicles’ license plates and the damage to your own car for your insurance company.
+It’s also a good idea to take a photo of the note you put on the windshield as this proves that you followed the law.

 If the car you hit already has damage that was not caused by you make sure to document that as well, so your insurer doesn’t end up paying for damage you didn’t cause.